rushfive/RunInfoBuilder/README.md

 - `"-m", "5"`

 Both _full_ and _short_ keys must be unique within a given `Command`.
 This means that a command and its subcommand can have options that share the same option keys.

+---

+### Parser

+The parsing of program arguments into the configured `Types` is handled by the `ArgumentParser`, available as a property on the `RunInfoBuilder` object and in some callback contexts.

+The following types are automatically handled out-of-the-box, using the standard `TYPE.TryParse`  methods:
+- string
+- bool
+- byte
+- char
+- DateTime
+- decimal
+- double
+- int

+Configuring the parser is easy, the following methods are provided to do so:

+__`ArgumentParser EnumParsingIgnoresCase()`__
+The parser automatically handles enum types.
+By default, it does a _case-sensitive_ comparison of the program argument to the enum values.
+Calling this method will set all future comparisons to be _case-insensitive_.

+__`ArgumentParser SetPredicateForType<T>(Func<string, (bool isValid, T parsed)> predicateFunc)`__
+This method allows you to extend the parser to handle additional types (or re-configure how an already-handled `Type` should be parsed).

+You provide a `Func` that takes in the program argument as its single argument, and it returns a `ValueTuple` where the first item represents whether the parsing was successful, and the second item being the parsed object.
+The custom predicates set using this method are used internally, and the second item (value) in the tuple is _always_ ignored if the parsing failed.

+__`bool TryParseAs(Type type, string value, out object parsed)`__
+Attempts to parse the value as the specified type.
+The method returns a `bool` indicating a successful parse, with the parsed object being returned as an `out` parameter.

+__`bool TryParseAs<T>(string value, out T parsed)`__
+The same as above, but the `Type` is specified generically.

+__`bool HandlesType(Type type)`__
+Returns a `bool`, indicating whether the parser handles the given `Type`.

+__`HandlesType<T>()`__
+The same as above, but the `Type` is specified generically.

+---

+### Hooks

+The builder provides hooks (currently only one) to invoke custom functionality at different phases of the build process.

+Setting these hooks is done on the `BuildHooks` object, found as the property `Hooks` on the `RunInfoBuilder` class.

+The following methods are provided:

+__`BuildHooks SetOnStartBuild(Action<string[]> onStartCallback)`__
+Set a callback that receives the program arguments as it's single argument.
+This is invoked as the very first thing, immediately after the builder's `Build(args)` method is called.

+_Hooks are kind of an experimental feature for now, I can't gauge how useful it really is.
+Mainly because I'd like this library to focus primarily on parsing program arguments, and drawing a boundary between that and allowing for too much app specific code to be injected in._

+---

+### Help Menu

+Providing a help menu is essential to any program with a CLI, so this library provides some nice default behavior in that area.

+The help menu is configured on the `HelpManager` object, found as the property `Help` on the `RunInfoBuilder` class.